ci4rail/docs/docs/user-docs/_lyve/lyve-tracelets/sio04-99/detailed-description.md

 The protocol to transfer position messages is UDP with application level acknowledgement.
 The device is the client and initiates the communication.

+A python example for a server receiving the position messages is [here](https://github.com/ci4rail/tracelet_host.git).

 Client datagram:

 * UDP header